 Despite that it’s the middle of the winter, January can be a very good month for travelling to Vilnius.
 Flights and bus tickets are less expensive, the city is not so crowded and less commercial.
-In this time, Vilnius is calm, peaceful and very charming with it’s white streets, forested hills and medieval courtyards.
-Thus, don’t think too much, pack your things and come for a short stay in Vilnius.
+In this time, Vilnius is calm, peaceful and very charming with it’s white streets, forested hills, and medieval courtyards.
+Thus, don’t think too much, pack your things and come for a short stay in Vilnius in January.

-If you turn up in Vilnius this January, here are tips for your visit.
+If you turn up in Vilnius in January, here are tips for your visit.

-The most important date is the 13 th of January, usually dedicated to commemorate “Bloody Sunday” events that happened 26 years ago in Vilnius.
+The most important historical date this month is the 13th of January, usually dedicated to commemorate “Bloody Sunday” events that happened 27 years ago in Vilnius.

 The TV tower and broadcasting studios were under Soviet control until the August coup in Russia, but nobody paid attention to their propaganda.